chainflip-io/chainflip-eth-contracts/README.md

 `sudo snap install solc --edge`

 Then Echidna can be run as normal.
+Echidna is not capable of reading the inherited contracts from packages under node_modules and needs an extra remapping in the config files.
+So always specify one of the echidna.config.yml files.

 There are different configuration files that can be specified.
 ```bash
 ./echidna-test contracts/echidna/tests/TestEchidna.sol --contract TestEchidna --config contracts/echidna/tests/echidna-assertion.config.yml
 ```